-Global anthropogenic CO2 emissions in 2018 were approximately 37 billion metric tons, of which approximately 91% was the result of fossil fuel use (for all end uses) and the calcining of limestone to produce cement.
-The remaining 9% was the result of land use changes.
+Global anthropogenic CO2 emissions in 2021 were approximately 36.3 billion metric tons, of which approximately 90% was the result of fossil fuel use (for all end uses) and the calcining of limestone to produce cement.
+The remainder was the result of land use changes.
 Of the emissions total, approximately 50% remained in the atmosphere, while approximately 26% was absorbed by vegetation and approximately 24% was absorbed into the world's oceans.
 Global anthropogenic CO2 emissions remained relatively constant in 2015 and 2016 but began increasing again in 2017.
-Emissions declined again in 2020, largely as the result of the COVID19 lockdowns, but increased again in 2021.
+Emissions declined again in 2020, largely as the result of the COVID19 lockdowns, but increased again in 2021 and 2022.